jfblg/dnscrypt-proxy-dnsmasq-setup/README.md

     *   Config file: `/usr/local/etc/dnscrypt-proxy.toml` (macOS) or `/etc/dnscrypt-proxy/dnscrypt-proxy.toml` (Linux).
 *   **dnsmasq:** Configured to listen on `127.0.0.1:53` and forward queries to `dnscrypt-proxy`.
     *   Config file: `/usr/local/etc/dnsmasq.conf` (macOS) or `/etc/dnsmasq.conf` (Linux).

-## How it Works

-1.  **dnsmasq** runs on port 53 (standard DNS port).
-It handles local caching and checks the blocklist.
-2. If a domain is blocked, it returns `0.0.0.0` (NXDOMAIN equivalent behavior with Hagezi list).
-3. If allowed and not in cache, it forwards the query to **dnscrypt-proxy** on port 5353.
-4.  **dnscrypt-proxy** encrypts the query and sends it to a secure upstream resolver.

 ## License